 Report the number of equity exposures reported for each grade under column (13).

 FORM: IRB EQUCIS

-246. This form is reserved for reporting the breakdown of principal amounts and risk-weighted amounts of CIS exposures upon the local implementation of EIF standard in the future.
+250. This form is used for reporting the breakdown of the principal amounts or credit equivalent amount and the risk-weighted amounts of CIS exposures not constituting deductible holdings49.